CiscoDevNet/cloud-cml/README.md

 #### Important: Cloud provider selection

 The tooling supports multiple cloud providers (currently AWS and Azure).
 Not everyone wants both providers.
-It is mandatory to select and configure which provider to use.
-This is a two step process:
+The **default configuration is set to AWS only**.
+If Azure should be used either instead or in addition then the following steps are mandatory:

 1. Run the `prepare.sh` script to modify and prepare the tool chain.
 If on Windows, use `prepare.bat`.
 You can actually choose to use both, if that's what you want.
 2. Configure the proper target ("aws" or "azure") in the configuration file